BearcatJones1999/ORB-ATR-Strategy/README.md

 | RMW | 0.00 | 0.01 |
 | **α (daily)** | **0.34%** | **5.61** |

 Annualized alpha ≈ 85%.
 All factor loadings are statistically indistinguishable from zero.
-The strategy does not behave like an equity factor bet — it's closer to an independent return stream.
+The strategy does not behave like an equity factor bet.
+It's closer to an independent return stream.
 R² ≈ 0.007.

 ### Multiple-Testing Corrections